notcr0w/CodeSnip/README.md

 ## Project Status

-⚠️ **Note**: CodeSnip is mostly complete and compiles successfully, with core functionality implemented and working as intended.
-However, a few minor bugs and edge cases remain and are currently being debugged.
+⚠️ **Note**: CodeSnip is almost complete and compiles successfully, with most of the core functionality implemented and working as intended.
+However, a few bugs and edge cases remain and are currently being debugged.
 Further polish and improvements are ongoing.